solhint-community/solhint-community/docs/rules/naming/named-return-values.md

 ![Default Severity Badge warn](https://img.shields.io/badge/Default%20Severity-warn-yellow)

 ## Description
-Enforce the return values of a function to be named
+Ensure function return parameters are named

 ## Options
 This rule accepts a string option of rule severity.
 Must be one of "error", "warn", "off".
 Default to warn.